I’ve travelled on safari in Tanzania at various times of year and each expedition has been both incredible and yet very different.

 - Mosquitos start to become a nuisance once again

-What Weather & Temperatures can I Expect in November?
+Weather & Temperatures in November

 Despite the rain, temperatures remain pretty comfortable, averaging around the upper 20s° C and seldom dropping below 18° C at night.